Making the Parole Board work for victims of crime

 - The Parole process explained for Restorative services and practitioners

-Four victims shared their experience of The Parole Board process and this has helped inform the collaborative work:
+Four victims shared their experience of The Parole Board process:

 I don’t know who is on the Parole Board or how much information they might have going forward, so I feel it essential that they do not lose sight of the original index case.

-One year my VP statement was challenged by the Chairman of the Parole Board and it was suggested I omit certain sentences of my statement and it was redacted, which rendered it almost meaningless.
+One year my Victim Personal Statement was challenged by the Chairman of the Parole Board and it was suggested I omit certain sentences of my statement, which rendered it almost meaningless.

-After doing the RJ I don’t need anything now.
+After doing Restorative Justice I don’t need anything now.
 No other part of the Criminal Justice System gives me the chance to speak.

 I have had no information from the Parole Board regarding what I am entitled to and what my rights as a victim are.

-We would like to hear about your experiences of crime and your RJ/ Parole process!
+We would like to hear about your experiences of crime, Restorative Justice and experiences with the Parole process.
 Please get in touch by email at email@example.com.